 Richland Nursing & Rehab is a large nursing home located in Olney, Illinois.
 Featuring an overall grade of F, we consider this to be a very poor facility.
 At the end of the day, you would be better off to steer clear of this place.
-Finally, we were surprised to learn that this place earned a decent score in our long-term care category.
-We provide additional information on this category below.
+Finally, inspections was the lone shining light in our review of this nursing home.
+You can find additional information about this category below.

 Richland Nursing & Rehab

 Updated Sep 1, 2022 by Nick Reese

 900 East Scott,